QUT-Motorsport/eufs_sim/eufs_launcher/README.md

 #### Creating One's Own Image

+[Take a look at minimalist.png for an example of an image using only the necessary colors]

 At this time, the convertor only looks at these specific pixel types [given in RGBA]:

 ```